ITU-BDSA-GROUP12/Chirp/docs/report.md

 ```
 cd Chirp
 ```
-Before being able to build, test or run the Chirp application you need to make sure you have docker installed, and then start an mssql using the following command:
+Before being able to build, test or run the _Chirp!_ application you need to make sure you have docker installed, and then start an mssql using the following command:
 ```
 docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=<YourStrong@Password>" \
    -p 1433:1433 --name sqlServer1 --hostname sqlServer1 \